erwa/notes/finance/finance.md

+### Expense Ratio

+How much of a fund's assets are used for administrative and operational expenses.

 ### 60-Day Window

 The period during which you can withdraw from 401k or IRA and re-deposit to a qualifying account without any penalty.
 You can only do one of these per 12-month period.
 See the "IRA Rollover / IRA Conversion" section below for more details.